 International students face additional rules and restrictions in regard to travel and working on and off campus.
-If you are an international student, you should attend the orientation sessions offered by the Office of International Students and Scholars Services (ISSS) and consult the DGS and Graduate Coordinator at ISSS with any questions you may have.
+If you are an international student, you should attend the orientation sessions offered by the Office of International Students and Scholars Services (ISSS) and consult the DGS and staff at ISSS with any questions you may have.

 Please note that this guide should not replace individual advisement.
-You should be in touch with your advisor and/or the DGS when you are in doubt about the program and its requirements.
-The Department's policies for the PhD program are available in the "Info for Faculty" section of the departmental website.
-Policies of the Graduate School are available here.
+You should be in touch with your adviser and/or the DGS when you are in doubt about the program and its requirements.
+The Department's policies for the Ph.D. program are available in the "Info for Faculty" section of the departmental website.
+Policies of the Graduate School are available here: http://grad.buffalo.edu/succeed/current-students/policy-library.html